emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 # 🔍 Project Overview <a id="project-overview"></a>

 This is the Google Data Analytics Capstone Project, focused on analyzing smart device fitness data to uncover insights for Bellabeat — a women’s wellness company.
-The goal was to explore how consumers use fitness devices and provide actionable recommendations to Bellabeat’s marketing strategy
+The goal was to explore how consumers use fitness devices and provide actionable recommendations to Bellabeat’s marketing strategy.
 I myself am very passionate about heath and wellness and reaching ones fitness goals and really enjoyed working on this project.
 To further explore Bellabeat, the case study prompt or the Kaggle dataset used for this case study, please use the links provided below: